• Resources

 Open-Loop Prepaid Card

-Accepted at all merchants on Visa/Mastercard/Rupay/Amex.
+Accepted at all merchants on Visa/Mastercard/RuPay/Amex.
 Works like a regular card, but prepaid.

-Online shopping, POS payments, ATM withdrawals, travel.
+Online shopping, POS payments, ATM withdrawals, and travel.

 Closed-Loop Prepaid Card

-It can be used only at a specific store or brand.
+Can be used only at a specific store or brand.

 Brand shopping, store payments, gifting.